CANTON LITTLE LEAGUE - CODE OF CONDUCT

 III.
 Specific Conduct Cases

-This section is a guide for the disciplining of Canton Little League Members, guests, and other spectators or participants attending other CLL functions or meetings, for violations of certain rules and regulations.
+This section is a guide for the disciplining of CLL Members, guests, and other spectators or participants attending other CLL functions or meetings, for violations of certain rules and regulations.
 The objective is to maintain objectivity in disciplining Members.
-However, since the below offenses may be of varying degree, first or second offenses of a serious nature may be dealt with under Article III, Section 4 of the Canton Little League Constitution and By-Laws.
+However, since the below offenses may be of varying degree, first or second offenses of a serious nature may be dealt with under Article III, Section 4 of the CLL Constitution and By-Laws.

 Note: Members include players, parents, grandparents, family Members, managers or any volunteer, league official, and any other spectator or guest on CLL property.